 Today, we’re continuing our tradition of doing things the right way – and move forward with the freedom to focus exclusively on our own company.
 And on our own future.
 Which means we can reinvest in our business – and help our customers grow and prosper even more.

 The more we grow, the more our customers gain.
 As we continue to advance the broader world in motion, our products, services and offerings improve.
-That’s why we’re committed to achieving $1 billion in annual revenues from non-automotive markets over the next five years.

-With the acquisitionof Hoover Universal, Johnson Controls enters the automotive seating business.
+With the acquisition of Hoover Universal, Johnson Controls enters the automotive seating business